algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications.md

 # I. Overview

 Our client, Florant MANNI ask us to develop a web interface for an FPGA Simulator[^1].
 This web interface will be used to teach people how the signals propagate inside an FPGA[^2].
-For simplicity, we'll use the schematic of an FPGA board and animate it to show the movement of data and electricity in the board.
+For simplicity, we'll use the schematic of an FPGA board and animate it to show the movement of data and clock in the board.

 ## A. Purpose of the document